michaellaszlo/cursor-maintenance/README.md

 ## Using the meta approach

-In the meta approach, you reimplement your format as an operation on a text-with-cursor object.
-The `CursorMaintainer.TextWithCursor` constructor builds such an object.
+In the meta approach, you reimplement your format with a sequence of elementary operations on an object that represents text with a cursor.
+Each operation moves the cursor in a predictable manner. `CursorMaintainer` contains the constructor `TextWithCursor` to make such an object.

+`TextWithCursor` offers two operations that manipulate the text and
+cursor:

+- `insert(begin, subtext)`: inserts the string `subtext` at position `begin`; moves the character rightward by the number of characters that are inserted to its left

+- `delete(begin, length)`: deletes `length` characters (one character if `length` is omitted) starting from `begin`; moves the cursor leftward by the number of characters that are deleted to its left

+To read the cursor position, access the `TextWithCursor` object's `cursor` property.

+`TextWithCursor` has two methods that return information:

+- `read(begin, length)`: returns a string consisting of the `length` characters (one character if `length` is omitted) starting at `begin`

+- `length()`: returns the length of the text

+`CursorMaintainer.TextWithCursor` constructor builds such an object.
 You perform elementary editing operations and the object updates the cursor position.